The Result of Poorly Localized Japanese Puns, in Action

 All this said, it’s entirely possible that I’m missing something about this character’s background or other such information.
 If I’m overlooking something, let me know in the comments.
 And if you have any bad puns of your own that you’d like to share, post them in the comments too!

-If you liked this write-up and know any other fans of .hack, I hope you'll tell them about it.
-Thanks for the support!
+If you enjoyed this post and know any other fans of .hack, I hope you'll share it with them.
+Sharing is one of the best ways to support Legends of Localization!

 36 Comments